Blog Details

 Made By Women: Meet the women designers who changed modern furniture.

-March marks the start of Women's History Month!
 To celebrate, we're highlighting the talents and influence of several women designers who changed modern furniture design forever.

 Ray Eames